arusahni/git-req/README.md

 -------------

 I plan on introducting a better command line API in the future to manage the various configuration settings.
-Currently they can only be managed by editing the various configuration files that git-req writes too.
+Currently they can only be managed by editing the various configuration files that git-req uses.

 ##### $HOME/.gitreqconfig